Pylons/deform/docs/glossary.rst

    cstruct
-     Data serialized by :term:`Colander` to a representation suitable for consumption by a :mod:`deform` serializer.
-Usually, when used in :mod:`deform`, a cstruct is composed entirely of lists, dictionaries, strings, and file objects.
+     Data serialized by :term:`Colander` to a representation suitable for consumption by the ``serialize`` method of a :mod:`deform` widget, usually while a form is being rendered.

    pstruct
-     Data deserialized by :term:`Peppercorn` to a representation suitable for consumption by a :mod:`deform` widget.
-Usually, when used in :mod:`deform`, a pstruct is composed entirely of lists, dictionaries, strings, and file objects.
+     Data deserialized by :term:`Peppercorn` from one or more form controls to a representation suitable for consumption by the ``deserialize`` method of a :mod:`deform` widget, usually while a form is being submitted.

    appstruct
      A raw application data structure (complex Python objects).